DevOnWheels/DevOnWheels/README.md

 ### Hi there 👋

 My name is Matthias Labsch a.k.a.
 Labschi, I'm a software engineer based in Ettenheim, close to the Black Forest in Germany.
-I'm a full-time employee currently working for a german automotive supplier.
-In 2019, I started a small business where I offer consulting and developing services for other small businesses and associations.
+Until 2025 I was a full-time employee working for a german automotive supplier, right now I'm looking for a new job!
+In
+2019, I started a small business where I offer consulting and developing services for other small businesses and associations.
 I have a disability called congenital muscle dystrophy (CMD), so I got the name "Dev On Wheels" and used it for my business.
 It's nice to meet you!